Updated on February 18, 2020

+You’ve found the right place to learn how to build a website from scratch.
 Starting a business is hard already, but it doesn’t have to get any harder than it has to be.
-Whether you’re a business owner or want to become a blogger, we’ve written this free guide to help you get your business online.
-Let’s start so you can learn how to build a website from scratch.
+Whether you’re a business owner without a website or want to become a blogger, we’ve written this free guide to help you get your business online.

 What are the benefits of having a website?

 More than 40,000 searches are conducted on Google per second (3.5 billion searches per day and 1.2 trillion searches worldwide).
 Facebook alone has over 2.23 billion active users who log in almost daily.

 Your potential customers are all online.
 They’re all looking for you.
 They’ll make judgement calls based on how your website is built.

 Building a website is essential today for a world full of people who’ll search for you on Google, read reviews online, read your blog posts regularly, follow your brand on social media, and stay subscribed to your email – all this to see if you can solve their problem or give them what they need.
 Therefore having a great online presence is almost crucial.

 However, gone are the days when you’d want to look for a designer or developer to help you make a website.

 It’s simple as long as you follow these steps down below.

 As on 2020, this is the age of website platforms.
 You practically don’t need a web designer (unless you can’t do it yourself for some reason, don’t have the time, or just don’t want to deal with it).

 Already know that you want to use WordPress to build a website?
 Skip straight to Step 2: Get a domain and Hosting